• Home

 Rating: 3 / 5

-Surface: Crushed Aggregate (gravel) and Natural Surface (dirt & sand)
+Surface: Gravel and Natural Surface (dirt & sand)

 The Long Meadow Lake Trail follows an old gravel road along the shore of aptly named Long Meadow Lake (it looks more like a meadow than a lake), with occasional views of the Minnesota River and one of its oxbow lakes.
-The trail is in the Minnesota Valley National Wildlife Refuge, and it goes from the visitor center to the Cedar Avenue (77) Bridge.
-The Minnesota valley is a beautiful place, but the trail is mostly out in the open with little shade, making it blisteringly hot on a summer day.
-Also, about the last mile of the trail is pure sand, so prepare to be walking your bike quite a bit.
+The trail is in the Minnesota Valley National Wildlife Refuge, connecting the visitor center to the Cedar Avenue (77) Bridge.
+The Minnesota valley is a beautiful place, but the trail is mostly out in the open with little shade, and it gradually turns to pure sand -- prepare to be walking your bike quite a bit during the last mile.

 (Last biked Tuesday, July 10th, 2012, 12 PM to 3 PM)